awsdocs/amazon-traffic-mirroring-guide/doc_source/tm-example-open-source.md

 ## Step 3: Create a Traffic Mirror Filter<a name="tm-example-open-source-step-create-filter"></a>

-Create a Traffic Mirror filter \(Filter 1\) with the following inbound rule\.
+Create a traffic mirror filter \(Filter 1\) with the following inbound rule\.
 For more information, see [Create a Traffic Mirror Filter](traffic-mirroring-filter.md#create-traffic-mirroring-filter)\.

 **Traffic Mirror Filter Rule for Inbound TCP Traffic**